 Traffic offenses, other than DUI, including speeding, driving with suspended license, drag racing, reckless driving, can have consequences that are beyond the fine for the ticket, such as higher automobile insurance costs, limit eligibility for certain jobs, and license suspension.
-Many traffic tickets can be easily handled, but the individual should not always assume that the ticket automatically means that he/she was in the wrong.
-An individual should never simply accept a questionable ticket, and should consult with an attorney to determine what options are available to limit future consequences of being found guilty for the traffic offense.
+Consult with an attorney to determine what options are available to limit future consequences of being found guilty for the traffic offense.

 An individual's right to possess a firearm is forfeited as a result of felony conviction, domestic violence conviction, and conviction of other violent crimes.
 An individual who has a conviction preventing him/her from possessing a firearm may petition the court for a certificate of rehabilitation.
 The court may grant the certificate upon a showing that the individual has been rehabilitated; has led a useful, productive, and law abiding life since the completion of his/her sentence; and he/she is not likely to act in a manner which endangers public safety.